slammer1870/studious-lamp/README.md

 Some of the photos are owned by [MaggieLeft](https://maggieleft.com/) the rest of the content is owned by ExecBJJ Ltd.

 ### Acknowledgments
-I'd like to thang my mentor for helping me!
+I'd like to thank my mentor Malia for helping me!